 Consider how different your day would have been today had you not had access to a toilet at home, at school, or at work.
-For example, imagine having to get up before sunrise in order to find a deserted piece of land on which you felt safe enough to relieve yourself.
+Imagine having to get up before sunrise in order to find a deserted piece of land on which you felt safe enough to relieve yourself.

-Globally, 1 billion people have no option but to defecate in the open, and a further 1.4 billion are forced to use an unsafe or unhygienic facility (WHO 2017).
-As a result, one in every ten deaths in India is linked to poor sanitation and hygiene (Koonan 2012).
+Globally, 2.3 billion people still do not have access to basic sanitation facilities (WHO, 2017).
+As a result, one in every ten deaths in India is linked to poor sanitation and hygiene (Koonan, 2012).

-Not only is access to safe sanitation, therefore, integral to the right to health and a clean environment, but it also evokes the concept of human dignity through the ability to manage one’s bodily functions (Klasing and Smaak 2017).
-And, human dignity is fundamental to the right to life (Koonan 2012).
+Not only is access to safe sanitation integral to the right to health and a clean environment, it also evokes the concept of human dignity through the ability to manage one’s bodily functions (Klasing and Smaak 2017).
+Human dignity is fundamental to the right to life (Koonan 2012).

-The right to sanitation entitles everyone, without discrimination, to: “have physical and affordable access to sanitation, in all spheres of life, that is safe, hygienic, secure, and social and culturally acceptable, and that provides privacy and dignity”.
-(UN General Assembly Resolution 70/169, December 2015).
+The human right to sanitation entitles everyone, without discrimination, to: “have physical and affordable access to sanitation, in all spheres of life, that is safe, hygienic, secure, and social and culturally acceptable, and that provides privacy and dignity” (UN, 2015).

-The right to sanitation is therefore highly intertwined with many other universal rights and is essential to the right to an adequate standard of living.
-In fact in many cases, sanitation provides the foundations upon which access to other rights can be built.
-A lack of access to sanitation can make the realisation of other rights (for example, the right to education) difficult: “there is a strong correlation between those who are not able to enjoy the rights to water and sanitation and those who also do not enjoy the rights to housing, food, education, and health” (Albuquerque 2012).
+The right to sanitation is therefore highly intertwined with many other universal human rights and is essential to an adequate standard of living.
+In fact, in many cases, sanitation provides the foundations upon which access to other human rights can be built.
+A lack of access to sanitation can make the realisation of other human rights (for example, the right to education) difficult: “there is a strong correlation between those who are not able to enjoy the rights to water and sanitation and those who also do not enjoy the rights to housing, food, education, and health” (Albuquerque 2012).

-Despite the above, the explicit right to sanitation was only legally recognised by the UN General Assembly in 2015.
+The explicit human right to sanitation was only legally recognised by the UN General Assembly in 2015.
 Before this, sanitation was only implicitly acknowledged by other human rights resolutions.

 – 1948 –